 Bottom Line: At approximately $370, there are cheaper alternatives but this chair definitely punches above its price category in regards to features, adjustments, and aesthetics.

-This product isn’t available directly from Amazon but it was still super easy to purchase.
-Their website was easy to navigate and use.
+This product isn’t available directly from Amazon but it was still super easy to purchase. (update 8/12: Autonomous products are now available on Amazon) Their website was easy to navigate and use.
 End of story.

 Bottom Line: You won’t have a problem ordering the chair.